Home » Practice Areas » Truck Accident Lawyer in New York » 18-Wheeler Accident Lawyer in New York

 Porter Law Group represents 18-wheeler accident victims throughout New York State, from the major freight corridors on I-81, I-90, and I-87 to the congested commercial routes across the five boroughs.
 Headquartered in Syracuse with a statewide practice, the firm handles 18-wheeler accident claims in every county and jurisdiction in New York.

-Call (833) PORTER-9 to speak with an experienced 18-wheeler accident attorney who understands the trucking routes, local courts, and federal regulations that apply to your case.
+Call (833) PORTER-9 to speak with an experienced 18-wheeler accident attorney who understands the trucking routes, local courts, and regulations that apply to your case.

 Frequently Asked Questions About 18-Wheeler Accidents in New York